-What should we learn from the tribe of Zebulun?Question: "What should we learn from the tribe of Zebulun?"
+What can we learn from the tribe of Zebulun?Question: "What can we learn from the tribe of Zebulun?"

 Answer: Zebulun is one of Israel’s twelve tribes.
 In the time of Moses, Zebulun was divided into three clans: the Seredites, the Elonites, and the Jahleelites, named after Zebulun’s sons (Numbers 26:26).
 The tribes were named for Jacob’s children (or grandchildren, in the cases of Ephraim and Manasseh).

 Jacob’s tenth son, Zebulun, was the youngest of six borne by Leah.
 When Zebulun was born, Leah said, “God has presented me with a precious gift.
 This time my husband will treat me with honor, because I have borne him six sons” (Genesis 30:20).
 Zebulun means “dwelling” or “honor.”

 Zebulun was one of six tribes chosen to stand on Mount Ebal and pronounce curses (Deuteronomy 27:13).
 By means of these curses, the people promised God they would refrain from certain behaviors.
 For example, one curse says, “Cursed is the man who carves an image or casts an idol – a thing detestable to the Lord” (Deuteronomy 27:15).
 Another states, “Cursed is the man who withholds justice from the alien, the fatherless or the widow” (Deuteronomy 27:19).
 Still another: “Cursed is the man who does not uphold the words of this law by carrying them out” (Deuteronomy 27:26).
 In all, Zebulun helped deliver twelve admonishments of this sort (Deuteronomy 27:15-26).